tochka-public/Tochka.JsonRpc/docs/en/server/errors.md

 ## Early pipeline exceptions

-Exceptions thrown before it is known what action is going to be invoked are wrapped into JSON-RPC error responses, but serialized differently, because there it is not known yet which serializer to use.
+Exceptions thrown before it is known what action is going to be invoked are wrapped into JSON-RPC error responses, but serialized differently, because it is not known yet which serializer to use.
 See [Serialization](serialization).

 ## Exceptions thrown by middleware before `JsonRpcMiddleware`